aptos-labs/aptos-core/developer-docs-site/docs/guides/aptos-apis.md

 While either of these may be disabled, storing the state versions is not particularly sustainable.

-Events and transactions pruning can be disabled via setting the [`enable_ledger_pruner`](https://github.com/aptos-labs/aptos-core/blob/cf0bc2e4031a843cdc0c04e70b3f7cd92666afcf/config/src/config/storage_config.rs#L141) to `false`.
+Events and transactions pruning can be disabled via setting the [`enable_ledger_pruner`](https://github.com/aptos-labs/aptos-core/blob/cf0bc2e4031a843cdc0c04e70b3f7cd92666afcf/config/src/config/storage_config.rs#L141) to `false` in `storage_config.rs`.
 This is default behavior in Mainnet.
 In the near future, Aptos will provide indexers that mitigate the need to directly query from a node.

 The REST API offers querying transactions and events in these ways: